PLANNING: Impact Development Plan Areas

 TIDA: Treasure Island Development Authority

-While the COVID-19 pandemic has created short-term uncertainty, the expectation is that San Francisco will continue growing as our neighborhoods, values, and economy draw new residents.
-As of December 2020, the population was 890,772, up 14.6% from 2000.
+Despite the short-term uncertainty brought on by the economic impacts of the pandemic, San Francisco is expected to grow as our neighborhoods and economy draw new residents.
+In 2021, the population was 815,201, a 7.5% drop from 2019 but up 4.9% from 2000.
 Plan Bay Area, developed by the Association of Bay Area Governments, projects San Francisco will grow by over 300,000 people, nearly 190,000 housing units, and 300,000 jobs by 2040.
 As the city’s density increases, having sufficient infrastructure to support all residents in all neighborhoods becomes more challenging but also more important.

-The majority of the new developments are in the more industrial eastern areas of the city that are not only vulnerable to sea level rise, flooding, and liquefaction, but have historically been home to San Francisco’s Black and Latinx communities and offer fewer services and amenities as a result of systemic racism.
-Major planned developments in these areas must not only support future increases in population without displacing current residents, but also address historic disinvestment and environmental injustices.
-Central SoMa, the Hub, Mission Bay, Candlestick Point, and Hunters Point Shipyards are just a few of the high-growth areas tackling these challenges and growing the tax base that supports City services.
+The majority of the new developments are in the more industrial eastern areas of the city that are not only vulnerable to sea level rise, flooding, and liquefaction, but offer fewer services and infrastructure to support the increases in population.
+To address these issues and ensure that current residents aren’t displaced, San Francisco is moving forward with several major planned developments.
+Central SoMa, Market Octavia, Mission Bay, Treasure Island, Candlestick Point, and Hunters Point Shipyards are just a few of the high-growth areas changing the face of San Francisco and growing the tax base that supports City services.
 Many of these developments and projects have distinctive funding mechanisms, including dedicated development fees and developer agreements that target improvements in areas of especially high growth.
-These projects seek to create well-planned, equitable, and safe places to live, travel, work, and play.
+These projects seek to create well-planned, safe places to live, travel, work, and play.

 Port of San Francisco